softcomui/eyw-website/_posts/2018-09-26-nack-with-eyowo.md

 Furnished with the Eyowo Experience Booth, we engaged each guest and watched as they re-imagined their phones as payment platforms using Eyowo.

-Here’s how it all panned out; After they funded their Eyowo account, each client browsed through the nack Kullection in display.
+Here’s how it all panned out; After they funded their Eyowo account, each client browsed through the NACK Kullection in display.

 Each guest that interacted with the product stood a chance of winning 1 Samsung s9 and other Samsung accessories.
 A crowd pleaser was definitely the experience of “paying” for their meals with an actual cowrie.
 It’s not often technology gets to rub shoulders with an old timer like that.